logo

 Are These Birds Dangerous?

 Not at all!
-Having said that, they don't get along with other birds very easily.
+That said, they don't get along with other birds very easily.

-They take their own time to mingle with other bird species, and so keeping them caged with other birds could make them aggressive.
+They take their time to mingle with other bird species, so keeping them caged with other birds could make them aggressive.

 Are These Birds Dangerous?